Actifio/actifiodataveilmasking/README.md

 ### Requirements

-One Microsoft SQL Server Database we can mask.
+An SQL Server Database we can mask.
 This is our Production Database.
 In Production we need three Windows Servers, each with Microsoft SQL installed.
 In general always use the same version of MS SQL on each server, as you may not be able to mount from a higher version to a lower version (although the reverse is normally possible, meaning production could a be a lower version than the masking server).